 Welcome to our webpage!
 We are eager to tell you about our program.
 Our clinical science program has been continuously accredited by the American Psychological Association since March 2, 1948.
+In February 2014, we were accepted into the Academy of Psychological Clinical Science, denoting our program officially as a clinical science program.
 Our program is designed to educate and train clinical scientists who conduct clinically relevant research that will further the etiological understanding of mental health disorders and inform their treatment and prevention.

 Our faculty members work in three core scientific areas: developmental psychopathology, individual differences and personality, and biological bases of

 behavior.
 In addition to these core scientific areas, we all share core values of multi-disciplinary work, attention to diversity, and ethical practice.

 All faculty conduct funded research in their areas of interest and are productive, highly-cited scholars.

 Our graduate students have the opportunity to train with faculty who are leading researchers in their fields, conducting cutting-edge clinical science research.
 Our mentorship model encourages an apprenticeship relationship between the student and advisor who helps them to develop individualized training experiences and closely guides them through our program.
 We also strongly encourage students to work in multiple labs and develop expertise in multiple methodologies that they may apply to their own work.
 Our graduate students train in evidence-based assessment and therapy in our state-of-the-art Psychological Clinic with broad access to the community population as clients.
 Clinical supervisors include the core faculty as well as experienced clinicians in the community.
 Our bi-weekly Clinical Science Forum is an opportunity for students and faculty to hear and give presentations, typically integrating both clinical cases or treatment and research.